DE3P14/Dee_Transport_clouddevops/README.md

-This is Transport application which facilitates the passengers to book tickets I have used Postgres as Backend
+I have made some changes in the Settings.py file